-The Board did not approve an annual cash bonus plan for 2019 or 2020 nor does the Board intend to approve a bonus plan for 2021 as of the date of this proxy statement.
+The Board did not approve an annual cash bonus plan for 2020 or 2021 nor does the Board intend to approve a bonus plan for 2022 as of the date of this proxy statement.

-On an annual basis, over the past several years, grants of time-based equity or stock options have been issued to executive officers and other key employees under the 2015 Sypris Omnibus Plan and the 2020 Sypris Omnibus Plan.
+On an annual basis, over the past several years, grants of time-based equity or stock options have been issued to executive officers and other key employees under the 2020 Sypris Omnibus Plan.
+When considering grants, the Compensation Committee exercises judgment and discretion, looking at each executive's scope of responsibility and individual performance as well as the performance of the Company, and also considers previous stock award grants to align generally with its overall compensation philosophy.
 The estimated long-term economic value of each grant is targeted in bands of share award levels, to be approximately equal to the 25th percentile of comparable equity awards, as indicated by market survey information provided by Pearl Meyer.
-Since 2018, the Compensation Committee determined to utilize only stock options due to the historically low price of our Common Stock.
-The Compensation Committee believes that the continued use of stock options at this time limits dilution and better aligns our executives with our goal of successfully transitioning through our current business challenges.
-For 2020, the Compensation Committee determined to grant an additional equity award of 50% of the targeted equity award level to each of the executive officers and other key employees, including Mr. J. T. Gill, Mr. Allen and Mr. Davis as an incentive due to the operational challenges anticipated during the fiscal year 2020.
-The value of the stock option grants to Mr. Allen and Mr. Davis during 2019 and 2020 were below the 25th percentile of peer equity compensation targets due to the Company's view of the long-term value of our Common Stock.
+In 2021, Compensation Committee determined to utilize time-based equity grants in the form of restricted stock awards and stock options.
+The Compensation Committee believes that the use of time-based equity and stock options better aligns our executives with our goals of successfully transitioning through our current business challenges and expanding the business in our targeted markets.
+The value of the restricted stock awards and stock option grants to Mr. Allen and Mr. Davis during 2020 and 2021 were below the 25th percentile of peer equity compensation targets due to the Company's view of the long-term value of our Common Stock.
+With respect to Mr. J. T. Gill, the Compensation Committee determined to forego a stock option award during 2021 at his request in support of the continued preservation of liquidity.
+During 2020, the Compensation Committee also determined to grant an additional equity award of 50% of the targeted equity award level to each of the executive officers and other key employees, including Mr. J. T. Gill, Mr. Allen and Mr. Davis as an incentive due to the operational challenges anticipated for the fiscal year 2020.
 The initial recommendations for these equity awards are developed by the Company's Corporate Director of Human Resources and the Chairman, President and Chief Executive Officer.
 All awards to executive officers of equity, as well as cash bonuses, are at the discretion of and subject to the final review and approval of the Compensation Committee, or in the case of the Chairman, President and Chief Executive Officer, are subject to the recommendation of the Compensation Committee with the final review and approval of the full Board.
-As of the date of this proxy statement, the Compensation Committee has not determined the amount or timing of equity awards for the fis